Murder of the Notorious B.I.G.: 2005–2006: Re-opened investigation

 Muhammad, who was not an official suspect at the time, came forward to clear his name.
 The Metro section of the paper was opposed to running a retraction, but the business desk editor, Mark Saylor, said, "Chuck is sort of the world's authority on rap violence" and pushed, along with Chuck Philips, for the Times to retract the article.
 In a correction article written by Philips in May 2000, Muhammad was quoted as saying, "I'm a mortgage broker, not a murderer" and asking, "How can something so completely false end up on the front page of a major newspaper?"
 The story cleared Muhammad's name.
 A later 2005 story by Chuck Philips alleged that an informant for the Poole-Sullivan theory, Psycho Mike, was a schizophrenic with admitted memory lapses who confessed to hearsay.
 John Cook of Brill's Content noted that Philips's article "demolished" the Poole-Sullivan theory of Wallace's murder.

-In the 2000 book The Murder of Biggie Smalls, investigative journalist and author Cathy Scott suggested that Wallace and Shakur's murders might have been the result of the East Coast–West Coast feud and motivated by financial gain for the record companies, because the rappers were worth more dead than alive.
+In the 2000 book The Murder of Biggie Smalls, investigative journalist and author Cathy Scott suggested that Wallace and Shakur's murders might have been the result of the East Coast–West Coast feud and motivated by financial gain for the record companies because the rappers were worth more dead than alive.

 The criminal investigation into Wallace's murder was re-opened in July 2006 to look for new evidence to help the city defend the civil lawsuits brought by the Wallace family.
 Retired LAPD detective Greg Kading, who worked for three years on a gang task force that included the Wallace case, alleged that the rapper was shot by Wardell "Poochie" Fouse.
 Fouse, a Mob Piru gang member and an associate of Knight, died on July 24, 2003, after being shot in the back while riding his motorcycle in Compton.
 Kading believes Knight hired Fouse to kill Wallace to avenge the death of Shakur, via his girlfriend, Theresa Swann.

-Kading states that Shakur was killed under the orders of Combs.
+2012–present: Autopsy release and Sean Combs: The Reckoning

 In December 2012, the LAPD released the autopsy results conducted on Wallace's body to generate new leads.
 The release was criticized by the long-time lawyer of his estate, Perry Sanders Jr., who objected to an autopsy.
 The case remains officially unsolved, despite the evidence that was uncovered.
 On February 21, 2025, Wallace's mother Voletta died.
 She had played a prominent role in the effort to seek justice for Wallace after his death and on at least two occasions sued the city of Los Angeles on wrongful death claims related to the allegation about Mack having a role in Wallace's death.
+In December of 2025, 50 Cent's Netflix documentary miniseries Sean Combs: The Reckoning alleges that Sean "Diddy" Combs was inevitably responsible for the murder.